alexismendozaa/Competition-Service/Readme.md

 # Competitions-Service

-SneakRush is a distributed e-commerce platform specialized in flash sales of sneakers.
-This project follows a microservices architecture, with each service handling a specific business domain and implemented in different programming languages.
+This project follows a microservices architecture, with each service handling a specific business domain and implemented in python.

 ## Features